 If a student withdraws or is unenrolled due to non-attendance as described above, that student will be encouraged to return to Map Academy at a future enrollment window, but will be need to reapply and be subject to any necessary lottery according to the Map Academy Enrollment Policy.
-Furthermore, Map Academy will conduct ongoing outreach and at least annual written notice to all former students who have not yet enrolled in another educational program or yet earned a high school equivalency diploma in an attempt to inform them of the availability of publicly funded post high school academic support programs, to encourage them to participate in those programs, and to encourage them to re-engage and return to Map Academy at the next available enrollment window.
-Notice will be sent by first class mail to the last known address of students who attended Map Academy within the past two years.
+Furthermore, Map Academy will conduct ongoing outreach and at least annual written notice to all former students who have not yet enrolled in another educational program or yet earned a high school equivalency diploma in an attempt to encourage them to re-engage and return to Map Academy at the next available enrollment window.